gottacatchenall/ms_false_negatives/README.md

 resolution, and to determine what the sampling effort required should be prior to sampling.

-Our work highlights the need for a quantitatively robust approach to sampling design, both for interactions [@Jordano2016SamNet] and all other aspects of biodiversity [@Carlson2020WhaWou].
-As anthropogenic forces create rapid shifts in our planet's climate and biosphere, this is an imperative to maximize the amount of ecological information we get in our finite samples, and make our inferences and decisions based on this data as robust as possible.
-Where we choose to sample, and how often we choose to sample there, has strong impacts on the inferences we make from data.
-Incorporating a better understanding of sampling effort and bias to the design of biodiversity monitoring systems, and the inference and predictive models we apply to this data, is imperative in understanding how biodiversity is changing, and making forecasts that can guide conservation action.

 # Acknowledgements

 AG & MDC acknowledge the support of the Liber Ero Chair for Biodiversity